rice-cracker-dev/gists/README.md

-# gists
+# What is this
 My personal gists for easier access.

-Available on gists.rice-dev.xyz
+# Why not Github Gists?
+The link isn't easy to type.